abinit/abinit/doc/tutorial/eph_intro.md

 In non-polar materials, the Born effective charges are zero but the scattering potentials are still non-analytic due to presence of jump discontinuities.
-As discussed in [[cite:Brunin2020]], the non-analytic behaviour can be fully captured by using:
+As discussed in [[cite:Brunin2020]], the non-analytic behaviour can be fully captured by using the more general expression:
 <!--
 In this case the leading term is associated to the dynamical quadrupoles [[cite:Royo2019]].
 The expression for the LR model including both dipole and quadrupole terms reads: